shaharsh624/Operating-Systems-Lab/README.md

 # Operating Systems Lab
-All the programs that were developed in the OS Lab
+All the programs that were developed in the OS Lab.

 1. **Linux Commands - I**
 2. **Linux Commands - II**